 “It is arguable that translating Ioudaioui as ‘Jews’ is not only intellectually indefensible…but also morally questionable.
 To honor the memory of these first-century people it is necessary to call them by a name that accords with their own sense of identity.
 ‘Jews’ does not suit this purpose, both because it fails to communicate the territorial relationship they had with the land of Judea and its temple and because it inevitably imposes on them associations derived from the troubled, indeed, often terrible history of the Jews.
 As long as the temple — the sacred heart of the land and its chief attraction — stood, and even between 70 CE and 135 CE when there was a hope that it might be rebuilt, ‘Judeans’ is the only apt rendering in English of Ioudaioui.”
 (Ibid, p 68)

 Well…yes and no. The territorial relationship the chosen people had with the temple is important for historical reasons, and with historical precedents (as the Josephus passage indicates), but not because inaccurate terminology becomes somehow immoral or disrespectful.
-Frankly I think this idea is a bit ridiculous, and it obviously smacks of political correctness.
+This idea smacks of political correctness, and has little place in academic inquiry.

-Tying this back to Mark Goodacre’s initial concern, I agree with both him and Michael Bird that whatever term we use — whether Jew/Judaism or Judean/Judahism — we should eschew pluralizing the religion, because it gives the misleading impression that there were no common denominators holding the admittedly diverse Judean groups together.
+Tying this back to Mark Goodacre’s initial concern, I agree that whatever term we use — whether Jew/Judaism or Judean/Judeanism — we should avoid pluralizing the religion, since it gives the misleading impression that there were no common denominators holding the diverse Judean groups together.